 Quick answer: probably shorter than you think.

-Below are a variety of AP Physics 1 prompts, and how I would suggest structuring your answer.
+Below are a variety of AP Physics 1 and 2 prompts, and how I would suggest structuring your answer.
 Please note that, while I do grade the exams every year, I am writing here in the role of independent observer.
 I am not a representative of the College Board.
 These are my own simplified instructions to my own students, which may not be perfect in all situations.

 Yet I think teaching is much better done by simple guidelines rather than legalisms.
 If you want the legalisms, go to the College Board's course and exam description; and look at the AP Central page where they go in to great detail about the requirements for a paragraph response.
 I don't think a student wants to see such detail.
 I think, in fact, that we should actively discourage students from a rules-bound approach to any answers.
 Encourage your students to simply answer each question, and move on.

 On my last day of class before the exam, I will remind students of the types of prompts below, and my guidelines for the length of the response required.
 And then I will let go, and wish them the best.

 "Briefly Explain:" or "Briefly justify" Answer in one sentence.